-Meeting the Group/Individual
+Meeting the Group/Individuals

-The relevant staff member will:
+The Atlas staff member will:

-- will be at the airport 30 minutes before the group/individual(s) arrives, i.e. if the flight is at 11:00am, he/she will be in the arrival hall at 10.30am. - Once they see on the airport screens that the plane has landed, they will find a spot where the group/individual(s) can easily see them, and hold up the Atlas sign with the group/individual(s)' name on it as soon as people start coming out. - give the group/individual(s) a warm welcome and introduce him/herself. - take them away from the other arriving passengers while asking them how their flight was, if all the students are together or if they're still waiting for somebody, if everybody has their luggage, etc. and explain to them that you're all going to walk together to the bus now. - call/message the bus driver and Centre Manager to say that she/he is with the group/individual(s) now.
+- Be at the airport 30 minutes before your flight is due to land, i.e. if your flight is arriving: at 11:00am, he/she will be in the arrival hall at 10.30am.

+- Once they see on the airport screens that your plane has landed, they will find a spot where you can easily see them, and hold up the Atlas sign with the group's/individual's name on it as soon as people start coming out

+- Give you and/or the group a warm welcome and introduce him/herself

+- Take you away from the other arriving passengers while asking you how your flight was, if all the students are together or if you're still waiting for somebody, if everybody has their luggage, etc. and explain to you that you're all going to walk together to the bus.

+- Call the bus driver and Centre Manager to say that she/he is with the group/individual now.